Okta Champions New Identity Security Standards and Unveils AI-Driven Tools

 A new acronym for standardizing enterprise SaaS security protocols

-With that in mind, one of the critical elements of Okta’s latest announcement is introducing a new standard.
-“The standard is called the Interoperability Profile for Secure Identity in the Enterprise, or IPSIE,” he said.
+With that in mind, one of the critical elements of Okta’s latest announcement is introducing a new standard being created by the OpenID Foundation's IPSIE working group.
+“The working group is called the Interoperability Profiling for Secure Identity in the Enterprise working group, or IPSIE,” he said.

-IPSIE as an open industry standard—Okta developed IPSIE with the OpenID Foundation and a working group that includes major players like Microsoft, Ping Identity, SGNL, and Beyond Identity.
+IPSIE is a working group devoted to developing an open industry standard.
+Okta, along with others in the industry, proposed the formation of the working group.
+The working group includes professionals from major players like Microsoft, Ping Identity, SGNL, and Beyond Identity.
 The aim is to create an industry-standard framework for enterprise SaaS applications that simplifies security management for developers while enhancing end-to-end security in enterprise environments.

 IPSIE encompasses protocols such as OpenID Connect, System for Cross-domain Identity Management, and Continuous Access Evaluation Protocol.
 Okta hopes to streamline SSO, lifecycle management, privileged access, and security information sharing across SaaS platforms by unifying these standards.